Is My Hot Water Tank Covered by Home Insurance?

 Signs your hot water tank needs repairs

-- Your water pressure is lacking.
+- Your water pressure is reduced.

-- The water looks or smells funny.
+- Your water looks cloudy or smells unusual.

 Hot water tank maintenance you can do yourself